ResearchComputing/Documentation/docs/open_ondemand/jupyter_session.md

    - The provided output should be utilizing the environment you created, as seen by the output `anaconda/envs/my-conda-env`.
    - If your environment is not being used, this is usually due to one of two reasons:
        - You have incorrectly provided the name of your Conda environment
-       - You have chosen an Anaconda version that is not the same as the one you used to install your Conda environment
+       - You have chosen an Anaconda/Miniforge version that is not the same as the one you used to install your Conda environment

   In both of these scenarios, you can confirm that your environment is not being used by looking at the `output.log` for your job: